cmaureir/progra-alma/lectures/lecture2.rst

 .. _combinatorial number: http://en.wikipedia.org/wiki/Binomial_coefficient
 .. _factorial: http://en.wikipedia.org/wiki/Factorial

-The code to compute the factorial of a integer number `n`. is simple::
+The code to compute the factorial of an integer number `n`. is simple::

     f = 1